bobeff/programming-math-science/README.md

 * [GPU Performance for Game Artists](http://fragmentbuffer.com/gpu-performance-for-game-artists) by *Keith O’Conor*

-* [I Am Graphics And So Can You](https://www.fasterthan.life/blog) - a series of blog posts about implementing a Vulkan renderer for Doom 3 by *Dustin H. Land*

 * [Learn Computer Graphics From Scratch](https://www.scratchapixel.com)

 * [Learn OpenGL](https://learnopengl.com) by *Joey de Vries*